glucometers-tech/glucometer-protocols/abbott/freestyle-optium.md

 followed by a space character, with the exclusions of `June` and `July` which are written in full.
 This behaviour is not present in the `$colq` response.

+## Missing information

+As the analyzed logs used to compile this specification are minimal, there are currently a number of "known unknowns".
+If anyone is able to provide further information, it would be welcome.

+ * Behaviour of the device when no results are stored; since there is no command to reset the device's memory this is not currently known.
+ * Expected constant to indicate the device reports values in mg/dL on its screen.
+ * Whether a `LO` constant exists to match the `HI` constant. **Dangerous!
+Don't try this yourself, only report back if you happen to have triggered it!**
+ * How the β-ketones results are reported by the device.
+ * How the control solution results are reported by the device.

 ## References

 * [TIUSB3410 datasheet](http://www.ti.com/lit/ds/symlink/tusb3410.pdf)